garden-io/garden/README.md

 Users typically implement Garden for one or more of the following:

 - **Integration testing:** Because testing environments in Garden capture the full configuration of an application, it’s possible to run proper integration tests with runtime dependencies–no mocking or stubbing required.
 A developer can run integration tests with a single command before creating a PR, or integration tests can be run against a feature branch every time a PR is created.
-- **Manual QA & Review:** Garden makes it possible for developers and QA engineers to spin up production-like preview environments on demand.
+- **Manual QA & Review:** Garden enables developers and QA engineers to spin up production-like preview environments on demand.
 These preview environments can be used, for example, to QA any part of an application that can’t be covered by automated testing (e.g. complex frontend functionality) or in cases when client developers need a fully-functioning backend to validate new features.
 - **Troubleshooting & Development:** With Garden, developers working on distributed systems get a dependency-aware development environment, making it possible to receive feedback about integration issues with adjacent services and systems early in the dev process.

 ## Features: Why Use Garden?

 - **Production-like testing environments:** A testing environment in Garden captures the full configuration of an application, [including all adjacent services and dependencies](https://docs.garden.io/guides/development-workflows#tests-and-dependencies).
 Garden testing environments provide consistency across your entire org–no more, “Well, it works fine on my laptop.”
 - **Namespaced environments on demand:** Any developer can spin up (and tear down) a namespaced environment in a shared cluster without help from DevOps, or an environment can be created by CI on every pull request.
-- **Stack-aware builds and testing with result caching:** Garden is aware of the relationship between every service in your stack, and so instead of building an entire application or running a full suite of integration tests every time, Garden will only build or test what’s necessary based on what’s been changed.
+- **Stack-aware builds and testing with result caching:** Garden is aware of the relationships between the services in your stack, and so instead of building an entire application or running a full suite of integration tests every time, Garden will only build or test what’s necessary based on what’s been changed.
 These build and test results are cached and can be shared across developers on a team.
 The result: much faster builds and test runs, which means faster feedback loops for developers.
-- **Shared development clusters with fast in-cluster building:** Build images in your Kubernetes development cluster, thus avoiding the need for local Kubernetes clusters (in other words, no Docker or Kubernetes on your local machine).
+- **Shared development clusters with fast in-cluster building:** Build images in your Kubernetes development cluster, thus eliminating the need for local Kubernetes clusters (in other words, no Docker or Kubernetes on your local machine).
 - **Define [tasks](https://github.com/garden-io/garden/tree/v0.11.12/examples/tasks)** that run as part of your deployment process—e.g. database migrations or scaffolding.
 - **[Remote sources (multi-repository) support:](https://docs.garden.io/advanced/using-remote-sources)** Garden allows your project to automatically pull code from different repositories.
 - **Hardware and platform flexibility:** Run Garden on-prem or in one of several supported cloud providers.
 Build, test, and deploy Docker containers, [Helm charts](https://docs.garden.io/guides/using-helm-charts), and more.
 Choose from a variety of Kubernetes platforms and CI tools.
 - **Terraform integration:** Garden includes a [Terraform provider](https://docs.garden.io/advanced/terraform) that you can use to automatically validate and provision infrastructure as part of your project.
 - **Extensible plugin system:** Garden’s plugin system ensures you’ll be able to create custom module types tailored to your needs or take advantage of existing plugins (e.g. conftest, hadolint).
-- **Supported enterprise edition (if you need it):** Garden offers an enterprise edition of the product which provides secrets management, centralized environment management, direct integration with GitHub and other VCS providers, and enterprise security features (e.g. RBAC, SSO).
+- **Enterprise edition with support (if you need it):** Garden offers an enterprise edition of the product which provides secrets management, centralized environment management, direct integration with GitHub and other VCS providers, and enterprise security features (e.g. RBAC, SSO).
 The enterprise product comes with support SLAs and access to technical consulting.
 To learn more, [check out our website](https://garden.io) or [get in touch](https://garden.io/contact).

 ## Documentation